martinsodabi/shuttle-cch23/README.md

 Shuttle.rs 2023 Christmas Code Hunt

-- A collection of quizzes with solutions written in Rust using Axum web framework and Shuttle.rs backend infrastructure.
+- A collection of quizzes with solutions written in Rust using Axum web framework running in Shuttle.rs backend infrastructure.